Altinn/altinn-studio-docs/content/development/handbook/front-end/styling/_index.md

 ## Summary

-Styling in React is done per component using a combination of Material-UI compatible JSS.
+Styling in React is done per component using a combination of Material-UI and compatible JSS.

 > Components shall not be styled with CSS classes in .CSS files.